vert-x3/vertx-web-site/src/site/blog/posts/2018-08-06-the-first-step-rss-reader.md

 }
 ```

-You may noticed that `insertNewLinkForUser` is a `PreparedStatement`, and should be initialized before the `AppVerticle` start.
+You may notice that `insertNewLinkForUser` is a `PreparedStatement`, and should be initialized before the `AppVerticle` start.
 Let's do it in the `AppVerticle#prepareNecessaryQueries` method:

 ```java